bbauska/CSS3-Reference/README.md

 <b>&lt;/head&gt;</b>
 </pre>

-Note that &#64;import directives can appear at the top (and, according to the specification, *only* at the top) of any stylesheet.
-Thus, one stylesheet could import another, which in turn would import a third.
+<p>Note that &#64;import directives can appear at the top (and, according to
+the specification, *only* at the top) of any stylesheet.
+Thus, one stylesheet could import another, which in turn would import a third.</p>

-<b>link element</b>
+<h5>2. link element</h5>
-In HTML documents, the link element can be used to associate a stylesheet with a document.
+<p>In HTML documents, the link element can be used to associate a
+stylesheet with a document.
 Multiple link elements are permitted.
-The media attribute can be used to restrict a stylesheet to one or more media environments:
+The media attribute can be used to restrict a stylesheet to one or more media environments:</p>

 <pre>
 <b>&lt;head&gt;</b>